-- Operations Procedure Notice (OPN) 133 and a portion of the Field Operations Manual (FOM) Chapter 2 will maintain an outline of compliance inspection targeting, inspection scope and guidance for compliance officers. - Devote multiple district resources to inspect targeted sites throughout the state with emphasis on industries/employers with higher injury/illness rates in the NAICS 321 industry groups. - Use Informal Settlement Agreements to improve employer safety programs and require employers to attend training and education courses.

-- Support training and education activities in these industries.
+- Operations Procedure Notice (OPN) 133 and a portion of the Field Operations Manual (FOM) Chapter 2 will maintain an outline of compliance inspection targeting, inspection scope and guidance for compliance officers. - Devote multiple district resources to inspect targeted sites throughout the state with emphasis on industries/employers with higher injury/illness rates in the NAICS 321 industry groups. - Use Informal Settlement Agreements to improve employer safety programs and require employers to attend training and education courses. - Support training and education activities in these industries.

-- Evaluate, document, and implement recommendations for targeting criteria to the SEP Team and for the FOM. - Annually monitor, evaluate and utilize available injury illness data for inspection and outreach targeting purposes.
+- Evaluate, document, and implement recommendations for targeting criteria in the FOM. - Identify employers with multiple OSHNC inspection violation history and provide information to SEP committee to evaluate the need for further outreach services provided by Consultative Services Bureau and ETTA Bureau. - Annually monitor, evaluate and utilize available injury illness data for inspection and outreach targeting purposes.